 HUMBOLDT CRAFT SPIRITS Corner of Sixth & C St. “Art Expresses”, Sherry Sharp, photography and watercolors.

-HUMBOLDT MERCANTILE 123 F St. Music by Turtle Goodwater, acoustic, folk, country.
+HUMBOLDT MERCANTILE 123 F St.

 INK PEOPLE CENTER FOR THE ARTS-BRENDA TUXFORD GALLERY 422 First St. Eureka (Co-located with the Humboldt County Visitors Bureau)